gnuarmeclipse/gnuarmeclipse.github.io-source/pages/windows-build-tools/build-procedure.md

 The latest version of the build script is a single run, multi-platform build, generating the Windows 32, Windows 64 distribution packages at once.

-The script was developed on OS X, but it also runs on any recent GNU/Linux distribution.
+The script was developed on macOS, but it also runs on any recent GNU/Linux distribution.

 ## Prerequisites